SkillsFundingAgency/das-shared-packages/SFA.DAS.UnitOfWork/README.md

 * Infrastructure to support transactional units of work.
 * Extension methods for MVC, WebApi and NServiceBus to wire up transactional behaviour e.g. Creating a DB transaction at the beginning of an HTTP request and committing it at the end of an HTTP request.
-* Registries for StructureMap to wire up unit of work behaviour e.g. Publishing events at the end of a HTTP request.

 ## Configuration

-The following example configures an MVC application to:
+The following examples configure an application to:

 1. Create a SQL Server transaction at the beginning of an HTTP request.
 2. Save changes using an Entity Framework `DbContext` at the end of an HTTP request.